codingconcepts/scrub/README.md

 # file-wiper
-A simple CLI to completely wipe a file from existence
+A simple CLI to securely wipe a file from existence